beginner-corp/blog.begin.com/src/views/posts/2019-10-08-the-cloud-lock-in-myth-opting-out-of-servers-and-opting-into-de-facto-standards.md

 title: 'The cloud lock-in myth: opting out of servers, and opting into de facto standards'
 image: 'image.png'
 category: uncategorized
-description: The forecast is cloudy; with zero chance of servers
+description: The forecast is cloudy; with zero chance of servers.
+Practically all future compute workloads will run on cloud vendor infra.
 author: 'Brian Leroux'
 avi: 'brian.jpg'
 readtime: '9 mins'